Adaptive multiplication of rank-structured matrices in linear complexity: Numerical experiments

 We can see that the relative errors remain well below the prescribed bound of $10^{-4}$ and that the relative errors for the first phase are even smaller.

 Table~\ref{ta:dlp} shows the corresponding results for the double-layer matrix on the surface of the cube.
 We can again observe that the required accuracy is reliably provided.

-To see that the new algorithm indeed reaches the optimal linear complexity with respect to the matrix dimension $n$, we show the time divided by $n$ in Figure~\ref{fi:runtime}.
+To see that the new algorithm indeed reaches the optimal linear complexity with respect to the matrix dimension $n$, we show the time divided by $n$ in Figure~\ref{fi:runtime} for the single-layer potential (SLP) on the unit sphere and the double-layer potential (DLP) on the unit cube.
 We can see that the runtime \emph{per degree of freedom} is bounded uniformly both for the single-layer and the double-layer matrix, i.e., we observe $\mathcal{O}(n)$ complexity.

 In conclusion, we have found an algorithm that can approximate the product of two $\mathcal{H}^2$-matrices at a prescribed accuracy in linear, i.e., optimal complexity.
 In the first phase, the algorithm approximates the induced cluster bases for a refined intermediate block tree $\ctprod$.
 In the second phase, an optimized representation for a prescribed block tree $\ctIK$ is constructed.
 Both phases can be performed with localized error control for all submatrices.